 Most broadly, planets formed inside the snow line will generally be rocky and small — a function of the miniscule dust grains that begin the planet forming process.
 But outside the snow line the grains get coated by the icy H2O and so are much bigger, leading to gas and ice giant planets.

 The existence of water snow lines (and for other molecules, too) is nothing new, but an image of a water snow line would be.
 And now an international team led by Lucas Cieza of Universidad Diego Portales in Santiago, Chile, has found the water vapor/ice line around a very young star 1,350 light-years away.
-The results were published in the journal Nature this week.
+The results were published in 2016 journal Nature.

 Using a high-precision radio astronomy array in Chile’s Atacama Desert, the team had been looking into whether the massive bursts of young stars might be caused by a theorized collapse into them of fragments of the disk.
 But instead they detected and imaged the water snow line instead.